East London Lease Extension - Free Consultation

 A East London lease depreciates with the years remaining on the lease.

-East London property with a lease extension has roughly the same value as a freehold
+East London property with a lease extension is almost the same value as a freehold

-It is conventional wisdom that a property with in excess of one hundred years remaining is worth approximately the equivalent as a freehold.
-Where an further ninety years added to any lease with more than 35 years left, the property will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a property with over 100 years remaining is worth approximately the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the property will be worth the same as a freehold for decades to come.

 Lender Requirement